-Wales: Searching for King Arthur’s Legacy
+Searching for King Arthur’s Legacy in Wales

-Pembrokeshire, Wales: Land of Legends and Monuments
+Pembrokeshire, Wales: Land of Legends, Monuments, and King Arthur

 By Jenna Rainey

 Wales is a vast and pleasant land, steeped in history, myth, and legend.

 In-keeping with the country’s ‘Epic’ Year of Legends, I made a flying visit to Pembrokeshire, West Wales, on a quest to trace the footsteps of King Arthur.

 It has been testified that the Arthurian Legend has many ties to the Welsh kingdom and there are numerous monuments thought to link to his past.

 However, I was in search of ‘The Golden Road’ a historical route for many reasons, but most poignantly said to be the resting place of Arthur himself.

 ‘The Golden Road’ is a 6-mile route across the backbone of the Preseli Hills.
 From its peaks, you can take in panoramic views of the undulating hills below.
 Cast your eyes north and you’ll view the coastline of Cardigan, snaking towards Snowdonia.

 To the south, a bird’s eye view of Carmarthen and if you’re lucky with the weather, you might even catch glimpse of the rugged Irish coast out in the west.